dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/auxiliary-PDF417Details.md

 **Return Value**

-If true, has left row indicator. if false, don't have left row indicator.
+If true, the barcode has the left row indicator.
+If false, it doesn't have the left row indicator.

 ### hasRightRowIndicator

-Represents whether the PDF417 barcode has the right row indicator.
+Indicates whether the right row indicator of the PDF417 code exists.
+If the value is `true`, the PDF417 barcode has the right row indicator.
+Otherwise, it does not have the right row indicator.
+The right row indicator is used to denote the end of a row in the barcode.

 ```java
 boolean hasRightRowIndicator();